 THE DOCUMENTARY PROGRAM

 The students selected for this prestigious program are trained to be independent film producers and directors.
-Under the direction of the Professors June Cross and Betsy West, they undertake courses in journalism production, visual storytelling, camerawork, editing; and receive one-on-one coaching from a faculty advisor.
+Under the direction of Professor June Cross and a distinguished group of long form storytellers, including Professor Betsy West, they undertake courses in journalism production, visual storytelling, camerawork, editing; and receive one-on-one coaching from a faculty advisor.
 Students also learn the business side of documentaries - negotiating partnerships, rights and clearances, and how to develop a winning production trailer.
 Their Master's project, the capstone of their studies at Columbia Journalism School, is a short documentary expected to be of professional quality.

 June Cross is an award-winning producer and writer with over thirty years of television news and documentary experience.
-She recently completed production of Wilhemina's War, which premiered at DOC NYC, and will air on PBS in 2016.
-This documentary tells the story of rural women in the American South who are living with HIV, but without access to medical care.
-Her previous documentary, The Old Man and the Storm, which followed a New Orleans family struggling to rebuild post-Katrina, aired on PBS' Frontline in 2009.
+Wilhemina's War, a story about women fighting HIV stigma in South Carolina, aired on PBS' Independent Lens in 2016, and was nominated for an Emmy in Government and Political Affairs Reporting..
+Her last work, The Old Man and the Storm, which followed a New Orleans family struggling to rebuild post-Katrina, aired on PBS' Frontline in 2009.

 June was an executive producer for This Far by Faith, a six-part PBS series on the African-American religious experience, which broadcast in 2003.
 During her thirty-five year career, she completed eight documentaries for PBS’ Frontline, CBS News, and PBS’ MacNeil/Lehrer NewsHour.
 Her reporting for NewsHour on the US invasion of Grenada won the 1983 Emmy for 'Outstanding Coverage of a Single Breaking News Story'.
 Secret Daughter, an autobiographical film which examined how race and color had affected her family, won an Emmy in 1997 and was honored that same year with a duPont-Columbia Award for Excellence in Broadcast Journalism.
 She is also the author of a memoir, Secret Daughter published by Viking in 2006.

 June has covered the defense industry, the Middle East, and the intersection of poverty, politics, and race in the US and in Haiti.
 She received her B.A. from Harvard, and was a fellow at Carnegie-Mellon University's School of Urban and Public Affairs, and the W.E.B.
 DuBois Institute for Afro-American Studies at Harvard.
-She has been a professor at Columbia Journalism School since 2006.
+She has taught at Columbia Journalism School since 2001.